mathewgomas-alfred/mathewgomas.io/user_manual/selections.rst

 Selection from layer transparency
 ---------------------------------

-You can create a selection based on a layer's transparency by right-clicking on the layer in the layer docker and selecting “Select Opaque” from the context menu.
+You can create a selection based on a layer's transparency by right-clicking on the layer in the layer docker and selecting :guilabel:`Select Opaque` from the context menu.

 Pixel and Vector Selection Types
 --------------------------------